Why do you want to transfer mini-DV tapes to a computer? You want to convert the analog format of the video content into a digital format like MP4.

 mini-DV to Digital Conversion Service

-The obvious solution is to use a mini-DV tape to digital conversion service in your neighbourhood.
+The obvious solution is to use a mini-DV tape to digital conversion service in your neighborhood.

 Two things can be holding you back from resorting to such an option.